But the love of the LORD remains forever with those who fear Him. His salvation extends to the children’s children – Psalm 103:17 NLT

 My grandmother has been gone for over 20 years now.
 I still miss her, and I still benefit from all that she taught me.
 I can mend my clothes, I’m a good cook, and I can grow my own food.

 As a grandparent, you have a unique opportunity and responsibility to influence the next generation with the love and wisdom of God.
-Your grandchildren will learn from you whether you intend to teach them.
+Your grandchildren will learn from you whether you intend to teach them or not.
 As a godly grandparent, you can use your influence to help your grandchildren grow in their faith and become the people God created them to be.

-The most important thing you can do for your grandchildren is to pray.
+The most important thing you can do for your grandchildren is to pray for them.
 You should pray for their salvation and spiritual growth.
 Pray for their safety, friendships, education, and future.
 Pray for protection from evil and that they can resist the temptations they will face.

 They should hear your stories of God’s faithfulness to you.
 Share with them about answered prayers and how God has given you perspective on unanswered prayers.
 Be a living example of what it means to have a relationship with God.